AlexRRR/docker-for-non-techies/README.md

 Not only that!
 The machine **clones** the container and can serve as many copies of the dish as the restaurant needs!!!

-It gets even better, you can place multiple of these tupperware containers, with the latest parts of the Lasagne (Ragu, Lasagne, Besciamella) and build a single dish from them!
+It gets even better, the machine uses multiple of these tupperware containers at once with the latest parts of the Lasagne (Ragu, Lasagne, Besciamella) to create a single dish, the cooks just need to ask for a _Lasagne_!